Laboratory-Imaging/JOBS-examples/NIS_v6.10/00-Common/Simulated_ti2_microscope_with_camera.md

 ![Calibrate objective](images/Calibrate_live_3.png)

 ## 5. Stage setup

+Following window is found in `View -> Acquisition Controls -> XYZ Overview`.

 Set the current stage position roughly in the middle of the scan area in order to avoid hitting the stage limits.
 ![XYZ Overview: go to the middle](images/xyz_overview.png)